 Gravic is a world leader in providing business continuity software, enabling high and continuous availability for IT systems and payment services (including ATM and POS transactions).
 An inventor of bi-directional data replication, Gravic provides BASE24 Classic, BASE24-eps, Lusis Payments, and BPC SmartVista support in its patented HPE Shadowbase product line.
 All of the features and benefits of Shadowbase software described below are available for these four payment system environments.

-Figure 1 illustrates an HPE Shadowbase active/passive replication architecture for a payments system.
+Figure 1 illustrates an HPE Shadowbase active/passive replication architecture for a payment system.
 While users update account data on a primary node payment system (left), Shadowbase software replicates the data from a primary node to a backup node payment system (right).
-In the event of a primary system failure, users can fail-over tothe backup system and continue processing with a current and correct version of the primary node accounts database.
+In the event of a primary system failure, users can fail-over to the backup system and continue processing with a current and correct version of the primary node accounts database.

-Load and maintain your hot-site backups of production databases for seamless recovery in the event of a primary system failure.
-This HPE Shadowbase mode is typically configured for uni-directional replication, which allows your primary node’s application to be up and running with Shadowbase data replication keeping the database on the backup node synchronized with the data changes being made on the primary node.
-The backup system’s application can be down (called a “cold standby”) or also be up and running in a read-only mode (called a “warm standby”), for example for offloading query and reporting processing from the primary system.
+Hot-site backups of production databasescan be loaded and maintained for seamless recovery in the event of a primary system failure.
+This Shadowbase mode is typically configured for uni-directional replication, which allows the primary node’s application to be up and running with Shadowbase data replication keeping the database on the backup node synchronized with the data changes being made on the primary node.
+The backup system’s application can be down ( “cold standby”) or also be up and running in a read-only mode ( “warm standby”), for example for offloading query and reporting processing from the primary system.

-HPE Shadowbase solutions also support SZT architectures where your backup node’s application is running and ready to take over on a moment’s notice.
-In these architectures, your application is running on both the active and the backup node, but is only accepting “update” transactions on the active node.
-Your application on the backup node can be performing read-only query-style transactions, and can also periodically accept verification or test “update” transactions against test accounts to verify end-to-end processing.
-This architecture greatly improves the recovery time at failover as the target application is already running with the database fully accessible.
-Additionally, it dramatically simplifies failover testing as the backup node processing can be tested at any point without impacting the production application.
-This Shadowbase architecture is configured for bi-directional replication so that if a failover occurs to your backup node, the return replication channel is already configured and will queue the changes being made at the backup node to be resent to the failed node once it has been recovered.
-This architecture is useful for your applications that cannot run in a fully active/active mode due to the possibility of data collisions.
+HPE Shadowbase solutions also support SZT architectures where a backup node’s application is running and ready to take over on a moment’s notice.
+In these architectures, the application is running on both the active and the backup node, but is only accepting “update” transactions on the active node.
+The application on the backup node can be performing read-only query-style transactions, and can also periodically accept verification or test “update” transactions against test accounts to verify end-to-end processing.
+This architecture greatly improves the recovery time at failover as the target application is already running with a fully accessible database.

 Figure 3 illustrates an example of an active/active replication architecture for a payments system.
 With the help of Shadowbase bi-directional data replication, users can be connected to and execute applications on either system (two downward solid arrows).
 Shadowbase bi-directional replication keeps both copies of the database synchronized, regardless of which system executes the transaction.
 In the event of complete failure of either active node, users connected to the failed system can be switched to the remaining system, and continue processing with no interruption.
 Those users originally connected to the remaining system see no failure event at all.

-The Gravic patented bi-directional replication technology provides you with the highest level of disaster tolerance available, enabling two or more simultaneously active systems, each with its own copy of the database, within the architecture.
-Scale your applications and databases across multiple physical nodes to create one logical system that can scale linearly and survive the failure of an entire node.
-HPE Shadowbase active/active technology supports various architectures that can avoid data collisions, as well as provide for data collision identification and resolution using various algorithms when running in the “update anywhere” model.
+The Gravic patented bi-directional replication technology provides the highest level of disaster tolerance available, enabling two or more simultaneously active systems, each with its own copy of the database, within the architecture.
+Applications and databases can scale across multiple physical nodes to create one logical system that scales linearly and survives the failure of an entire node.
+HPE Shadowbase active/active technology supports various architectures that can avoid data collisions, and provide for data collision identification and resolution.

 Figure 4 illustrates an example of HPE Shadowbase real-time data integration (fast data).
-When data is replicated from an operational system to a data warehouse using Shadowbase software, it is made available to you in real-time according to your specifications.
+When data is replicated from an operational system to a data warehouse using Shadowbase software, it is made available in real-time according to specifications.

 Seamlessly migrate to your new systems or sites, or upgrade your application or database, with minimal or zero application downtime with HPE Shadowbase Zero Downtime Migration (ZDM).
 A large amount of your system downtime could be due to planned outages required for upgrades, maintenance conversions, or migrations.
 The requirement could be for an operating system upgrade, a new application release, database maintenance, or installing new hardware.
 With Shadowbase ZDM, your interruptions are executed without denial of application services to end users, therefore scheduled downtime is eliminated.
 A location is needed either on the same node or another node (depending on the type of conversion) for the new environment.
 Keep your new databases synchronized with the old until all applications have been migrated to the new environment, avoiding the risk of the “big-bang” cutover approach.
 Shadowbase ZDM facilitates testing the new environment ahead of time too, so that the users are cutover to a known-working environment.

-Feed events from your BASE24, Lusis, or BPC environment into an online data warehouse or a data mart rules engine as they occur, optionally returning results to control operational decision-making processing.
-HPE Shadowbase solutions provide you the replication and online facilities for real-time business information systems and the infrastructure to implement extreme-availability architectures.
-These facilities include a real-time data replication engine that provides high-speed data replication among a variety of databases and platforms (fast data), and SOLV, the Shadowbase online loading, verification, and validation utility for performing the initial loads of the target environment as well as periodically checking that the target data matches the source.
-Many of the Shadowbase global installations are active/active, geographically distributed systems that achieve availabilities in excess of six nine’s on average.
+Feed events from BASE24, Lusis, or BPC environments into an online data warehouse or a data mart rules engine as they occur, optionally returning results to control operational decision-making processing.
+HPE Shadowbase solutions provide the replication and online facilities for real-time business information systems and the infrastructure to implement extreme-availability architectures.